shuhui-wang/shuhui-wang/README.md

 Welcome to my page!

-I'm Shuhui, a beginner in programming.
+I'm Jesse (Shuhui), a beginner in programming.

 ### 📜 Languages I use: